One Day in Rome: Perfect Itinerary (+Map & 2025 Tips)

 St. Peter’s Basilica

-After the tour, you could still try and visit St. Peter’s Dome if the line isn’t too long at that moment.
-You can just decide this on the day itself since you have to get the tickets on the spot anyway.
+Good to know: You could still try and visit St. Peter’s Dome after the tour – if the line isn’t too long at that moment.
+You can just decide this on the day itself.

 St Peter's Basilica in Rome